illinois-data-curation/is477-fa24-TEAM_REN/README.md

 ### Data Cleaning and Integration
 1. **Merging Data**:
    - The poverty dataset from ACS is joined with the college completion dataset using state-level identifiers (`stateid`).
-   - Relevant columns are extracted for analysis, focusing on socioeconomic and education-related variables.
+   - Relevant columns [Median_Income,  Poverty_Rate,  grad_rate_rank,  grad_100_rate,  grad_150_rate,  state_appr_value,  state_appr_rank, gender, race,  state_x] are extracted for analysis, focusing on socioeconomic, education, and regionally-related variables.

 2. **Licensing**:
    - The ACS dataset is publicly available via the U.S. Census Bureau.